wimalopaan/opentx/README.md

 ## USB connection

 FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
-Without modification, you need to press OK on main screen and select "USB Connect" everytime you've connected USB (In version 1.8.0 or earlier it's in: Radio Setup -> "USB Detect").<br>
+To connect without modification, press OK on main screen and select "USB Connect" (In version 1.8.0 or earlier it's in: Radio Setup -> "USB Detect").<br>
 Automatic connection detection can be added by wiring `PA15` pad to USB VBUS preferably with a resistor (I have used 1K).

 ## Powering by 2S Li-Po/Li-ion/18650

-FlySky i6X is officially rated for up to 6V, internal regulators are rated for up to 6.5V, but i don't guarantee that.
-Running anything above will damage your radio.
-Use step-down regulator to lower voltage to safe values.
+FlySky i6X is officially rated for up to 6V.
+Running anything above may damage your radio.

 ## Mode 1 & Mode 3 radios